ppetrovtv/pine_script_docs/source/essential/Drawings.rst

     label.set_x(l, bar_index)

 Once again, the use of new :ref:`var keyword <variable_declaration>` is essential.
-It is what allows the ``label.new`` call to be executed only once, on the very first history bar.
+It is what allows the ``label.new`` call to be executed only once, on the very first historical bar.

 Examples of classic indicators